Whale Shark Expedition

 - All Marine Park and Whale Swimming fees

-- Day trip to snorkel in the marine park, visit Chole Island, the Blue Lagoon and lunch on a sandbank
+- Additional activities including a say trip to snorkel in the marine park, visit Chole Island, the Blue Lagoon and lunch on a sandbank

 - Beach BBQ and a sunset cruise on the last night